 The Fair will be open from 10 a.m. to 10 p.m.
 Tuesday through Saturday and 10 a.m. to 8 p.m. on Sunday.
 Bags will be searched prior to entrance.
 Pets are not allowed, and all service dogs must have proper documentation.

-Admission at the gate is $18 and is $15 online (before midnight on Aug.
-18); children 11 and younger are admitted free.
+Adult admission at the gate is $20; children 11 and younger are admitted free.
 On Wednesday, seniors 65 and older and military members are $12 with ID (excluding online ticket purchases).
-Ride-all-day wristbands are $30 ($40 after midnight on Aug.
-18) and are good for one day.
-Ride tickets are $1 each, $58 for 62 or $98 for 108.
 Everyone needs a wristband or tickets to go on rides.
 A ride-all-day wristband does not include a general admission ticket.

 Parking is free and can be accessed at 6636 Route 9, Rhinebeck.
 Accessible parking is available.